-• The intent of the Champions Class is to offer a competition class for the past IASCA champions (competitor, not vehicle) to compete against each other without the requirement of collecting points.
-This is considered an exhibition class and will not be offered at all events (check with the show organizers beforehand on the availability of this class).
-Systems are evaluated as one (1) seat by one judge and two (2) seat in from the front driver and passenger seats.
+• The intent of the Champions Class is to offer a competition class for the past IASCA champions (competitor or vehicle) to compete against each other without the requirement of collecting points.
+This is considered an exhibition class and will only be offered at World Finals.
+Systems are evaluated as two (2) seat judges with each one in the front driver and passenger seats.
 Install and SPL are also required.